 While AGL was once one of Australia’s largest installers of rooftop solar, the service it offers today is less comprehensive if you’re looking for an energy retailer to walk you through the entire process.
 So, if you’re a residential customer looking for a start-to-finish solar solution, you may need to look to other providers, such as Origin Energy.

 If you already have solar panels and you just need a retailer that can offer a great deal on your feed-in tariff, then AGL is worth some serious consideration.
-At face value, the AGL Solar Savers appears competitive and may offer some serious value for customers with large solar systems.
-Even the standard FiTs available on other AGL products tend to be above average for the respective jurisdictions.
+At face value, the AGL Solar Savers appears competitive in QLD and VIC and may offer some decent value for customers with large solar systems.
+Worth noting is that some of the standard FiTs available on other AGL products, especially in SA, tend to be above average for the respective jurisdictions.

 What’s important is that you shop around and compare solar retailers across a range of factors including FiTs, usage rates, supply rates, discounts and fees.
 There are plenty of providers out there vying for your custom, so there’s no need to settle for anything but the best.
 To start comparing solar retailers, check out our customer satisfaction ratings and price comparison tool via the link below.